About Us

 Program Evaluator

-Jodi Drisko, President of Parametrix Group, LLC is a consultant for the Program.
+Jodi Drisko (she/her), President of Parametrix Group, LLC is an evaluation consultant for the Program.
 She has extensive experience in curriculum design, instruction and evaluation for community health workers and patient navigators.
 Working with Dr. Whitley, Jodi co-developed the Community College of Denver Community Health Worker Training program and led the evaluation of the Denver Health Community Voices Outreach program.

 Erin C. Martinez, MPH